xxgicoxx/tearboty-bot/README.md

 Access application details and click on 'Keys and tokens' button

 # Configure
-Get your credentials and set in 'config/auth.js'
+Get your credentials and set in 'configs/twitter.js'
 ````

-### Google Places
+### Foursquare Places
 ````
-# Google console
+# Foursqare console
-Go to the Google Cloud Platform Console on https://cloud.google.com/console/google/maps-apis/overview
+Go to Foursquare on https://foursquare.com/developers/apps

-# Select a project
-From the Project drop-down menu, select or create the project for which you want to add an API key

-# Select a service
+# Select a app
-From the navigation menu, select APIs & Services > Library and search for 'Places'

-# Enable API Google Places
-Access 'API Google Places' and a new page will open up, click on the 'Enable' button
+Select app or click on 'Create A New App'

 # Get credentials
-On de API Google Places details, click on credentials, copy API key and set in 'config/auth.js'
+On app details, copy client id, client secret and set in 'configs/foursquare.js'
 ````

 ### Run